ZecHub/zechub/CONTRIBUTING.md

 - ZEC (Zcash currency) use cases
 - New user guides
 - Zcash community and ecosystem
-- Docs in other languages

 These are pretty broad areas, so there's a lot to work from.
-If you want some inspiration, check out our current [wiki-docs site](https://zechub.notion.site/zechub/ZecHub-Wiki-d74acc14d9c04887be52486db86da0ba) and see what's missing.
+If you want some inspiration, check out our current [wiki-docs site](https://wiki.zechub.xyz/) and see what's missing.
 Once you determine what you want to write, [start to make your changes](#make-changes) and learn how to submit a PR to the ZecHub repo.
 All of our docs are created and maintained in this repo.
 Use the [docs template](https://github.com/ZecHub/zechub/blob/main/template.md) and follow the [ZecHub style](#style-guides) when writing a wiki page.

-After you submit a PR, please message @dismad or @tokidoki in the #zecwiki section of the discord, and he will review your PR and merge if it is ready to be added to the site.
-If merged, he will add the doc to the ZecHub website.
-If the doc is not ready, he will suggest edits for you in the PR.
+After you submit a PR, please message @dismad or @tokidoki in the #zecwiki section of the discord, and they will review your PR and merge if it is ready to be added to the site.
+If merged, they will add the doc to the ZecHub website.
+If the doc is not ready, they will suggest edits for you in the PR.

+[Here](https://youtu.be/r0hC_-VNdd8) is an example tutorial of adding a translated wiki page.

+### ZecHub Wiki - 0.15 ZEC per accepted translated wiki page

+ZecHub's goal is to provide an open-source education hub that anyone in the Zcash community can contribute to.
+One of the hub's biggest successes is seeing community members translate ZecHub materials into their local language.

 ### ZecHub Wiki - 0.1 ZEC per accepted edit to docs